 An update request consists of zero or more prerequisites and one or more updates.
 Each update request is processed atomically, that is, all prerequisites must be satisfied before all updates will be performed.

-NSUPDATE understands the input record formats listed in NSUPDATE Commands
+NSUPDATE understands the input record formats listed in the below table: